prin-r/Solana-deployment-interaction/README.md

 - Creates a new "greeter" account that will be used in the "Hello" transaction
 - Records the [public key](https://github.com/solana-labs/solana-web3.js/blob/37d57926b9dba05d1ad505d4fd39d061030e2e87/src/publickey.js#L10) of both the loaded helloworld program and the "greeter" account in a config file.
 Repeated calls to the client will refer to the same loaded program and "greeter" account.
 (To force the reload of the program issue `npm clean:store`)

-### Send a "Hello" transaction to the on-chain program
+### Send a set validators tx

-The client then constructs and sends a "Hello" transaction to the program by calling [`sayHello`](https://github.com/solana-labs/example-helloworld/blob/e936ab42e168f1939df0164d5996adf9ca635bd0/src/client/hello_world.js#L121).
+The client then constructs and sends a set validators transaction to the program by calling [`setValidator`](https://github.com/prin-r/Solana-deployment-interaction/blob/master/src/client/pricedb.js#L211).
 The transaction contains a single very simple instruction that primarily caries the public key of the helloworld program account to call and the "greeter" account to which the client wishes to say "Hello" to.

 ### Query the Solana account used in the "Hello" transaction